-To make it even easier, you can put some financial goals on autopilot by setting up an automatic investment.
+To make it even easier, you can put some financial goals on autopilot by setting up a recurring investment.
 Simply choose when, where, and how much to invest, and the money is automatically transferred and invested.
 This doesn't necessarily ensure that your investment will always go up, but it helps you work toward your goal without needing to remember to log in and place a trade!

 3. Track your progress & celebrate small wins

 Finally, keep your motivation all year long with these 2 tricks: Track your progress and reward yourself for reaching small milestones.

 Studies have shown that tracking progress toward your goal increases the likelihood you’ll achieve it.2 And as you’re tracking, celebrate when you complete a task or hit a mini goal.
 This creates a positive association in your brain—when progress is rewarded with a pleasant outcome, you’re more likely to keep going!